pascalvanderheiden/ais-dapr-apim/README.md

 # ais-dapr-apim
 This repo contains the technical instructions to complete an end-to-end scenario for using Dapr with Azure API Management Self-Hosted Gateway and Distributed Tracing via Application Insights.

 I came across this [blog](https://yourazurecoach.com/2020/09/22/azure-api-management-integration-with-dapr/) and I really liked the samples in this blog.
-I extended this solution with tracing in Application Insights.
+I extended this solution with distributed tracing in Application Insights.
 Kudo's for Toon who wrote this blogpost!

 ## Architecture
 ![ais-dapr-apim](docs/images/arch.png)